 1-4 interaction scaling FactorsΒΆ

-However, due to the inadequacy of classical force fields, the fitted vdw interactions and coulombic interactions can be over-estimated at the 1-4 sites.
-To minimise these effects, the 1-4 scaling factors would be included to reduce the over exaggeration of short-range repulsive effects and give better conformational energies of molecules.
+However, due to the inadequacy of classical force fields, the fitted vdW interactions and Coulombic interactions can be over-estimated at the 1-4 sites.
+To minimise these effects, scaling factors can be included to reduce the over-exaggeration of short-range repulsive effects and give better conformational energies for the molecules.

-These scaling factors, called the 1-4 vdw scaling factor (\(f_{vdw}\)) and the 1-4 electrostatic scaling factor (\(f_{e}\)) are often included as some constants for the non-bonded interactions between the pairs of 1-4 atoms.
-Also, the actual derivation of these scaling factors is quite arbitrary and can vary from one FF schemes to the other.
+These scaling factors, called the 1-4 vdW scaling factor (\(f_{vdW}\)) and the 1-4 electrostatic scaling factor (\(f_{e}\)) are often included as some constants for the non-bonded interactions between the pairs of 1-4 atoms.
+The actual derivation of these scaling factors is quite arbitrary and can vary from one FF scheme to another.

-The diagram above illustrates an application of scaling factor on the 1-4 atom pair but not on the atom pair separated by four consequtive bonds (1-5 atom pair).
+The diagram above illustrates an application of scaling factors on the 1-4 atom pair but not on the atom pair separated by four consecutive bonds (the 1-5 atom pair).

 Note

 The 1-4 scaling factors only apply to molecules with covalent bonds.
-They do not involve in ionic structures which are mainly interacted via eletrostatic interactions.
+They are not involved in ionic structures, which mainly interact via electrostatic (Coulombic) interactions.

-Some FF schemes such as CHARMM, scaling factors are set to 1.0 (no scaling factor applies on 1-4 atom pairs).
-Instead, sets of different vdw parameters are used specifically for vdw interaction at the 1-4 atom sites.
+Some FF schemes such as CHARMM set these scaling factors to 1.0 (i.e. no scaling factors are applied to 1-4 atom pairs).
+Instead, sets of different vdW parameters are used specifically for vdW interactions at the 1-4 atom sites.

 Note

-DL_FIELD will automatically set the correct 1-4 scalings depend on the choice of FF schemes.
+DL_FIELD will automatically set the correct 1-4 scalings depend on the choice of FF scheme.
 These scaling factors are listed under the dihedral directive in DL_POLY FIELD files.